rh-telco-tigers/autoscaling-demos/README.md

 ## Cluster Autoscaling

-### Create a Cluster Autoscaler

-The cluster autoscaler adds and removes machines from a cluster to match the workload demand.
+The [ClusterAutoscaler](https://docs.openshift.com/container-platform/4.13/machine_management/applying-autoscaling.html) adds and removes machines from a cluster to match the workload demand.
 The Cluster Autoscaler is managed by an operator.
 Cluster Autoscaling is only supported on clusters where the machine API is operational:

 * AWS
 * Azure
 * vSphere
 * Google Cloud
+* IBM Cloud
+* Alibaba Cloud
+* Nutanix
+* OpenStack
+* Red Hat Virtualization (RHV)
 * Bare Metal

+### Create a Cluster Autoscaler

 To view the operator, execute the following: